Anthony Muñoz

-Michael Anthony Muñoz (born August 19, 1958) is an American former professional football player who played his entire career of 13 seasons with the Cincinnati Bengals of the National Football League (NFL) as an offensive tackle.
+Michael Anthony Muñoz Sr. (born August 19, 1958) is an American former professional football player who played his entire career of 13 seasons with the Cincinnati Bengals of the National Football League (NFL) as an offensive tackle.
 He played college football for the USC Trojans.
 In 2022, an ESPN panel named Muñoz as the greatest offensive tackle in NFL history.
 He was inducted into the Pro Football Hall of Fame in 1998.
-Munoz is regarded by many as the greatest player in Bengals history.
+Muñoz is regarded by many as the greatest player in Bengals history.

 Early life and college

-Muñoz went to Chaffey High School in Ontario, California.
+Muñoz went to Chaffey High School in Ontario, California, where he earned All-Citrus Belt League and All-CIF Southern Section 4-A Division honors as an offensive lineman on the varsity football team.
+He also lettered in basketball and baseball playing for the Tigers.
 He played college football at the University of Southern California from 1976 to 1979.
 He also played baseball there, pitching for USC's national championship team in 1978.
 The Trojans won a bowl game in all four of Muñoz's seasons, including three victories in the Rose Bowl.
 However, injuries had cut Muñoz's freshman and junior seasons short, forcing him to miss the team's Rose Bowl wins in both years.

 In the opening game of his senior year, Muñoz suffered torn knee ligaments and had to miss all of the remaining regular season games, though he did return for USC's 17–16 Rose Bowl win over the previously undefeated Ohio State University on New Year's Day in 1980.
 Muñoz could have requested a medical redshirt, enabling him to play as a 5th year senior in 1980, or simply focused on getting ready for the upcoming NFL draft, but he insisted on coming back for the Rose Bowl.
 "I can’t imagine missing that experience with my guys," Muñoz explained.
 USC running back Charles White rushed for a Rose Bowl record 247 yards in the game, including six carries on an 83-yard drive to score the game winning touchdown with 1:32 left, mostly running to left weak side behind Muñoz.
 "He played the whole ball game, he didn’t get hurt and we won," USC coach John Robinson said of Muñoz after the game.
 "To me, that’s a perfect game.
 That’s one of the greatest things I’ve ever seen happen."